How to Clean Suede Shoes at Home: 5 Easy Steps to Keep Them Looking New

 Another household product you can try is baking soda.
 Just sprinkle it on the stained suede and rub it off with a soft brush when dry.

 Apply the cleanser onto your shoes using the rag.
 Again, practice moderation – don’t linger too long on any given spot, but don’t just run past the whole surface of the shoe in one fell swoop.
-Be sure to give every single inch of the suede a good rubbing.
+Be sure to provide every single inch of the suede with a good rubbing.

-To really get rid of every speck of dirt on your suede shoes, you can use a cleaning stone to finish the job that the cleanser started.
-Just rub the stone on the shoe to get the dirt out.
+To thoroughly remove every speck of dirt from your suede shoes, use a cleaning stone to complete the job that the cleanser started.
+Rub the stone on the shoe to remove the dirt.
 Just be sure to rub in one direction.

-If you don’t, you’ll end up shuffling the dirt back and forth the shoe instead of actually getting rid of it.
+If you don’t, you’ll end up shuffling the dirt back and forth in your shoe instead of getting rid of it.
 Think of the stone as a broom, and that you’ll need to sweep in one direction to get the job done.

-Step 4: Use the Suede Brush to Restore the Suede’s Nap
+Step 4: Brush the Suede to Restore Its Nap

 With all that rubbing from the terry cloth rag and the cleaning stone, the nap of your suede will most likely end up looking uneven and messy.